Sheldon Solow, the billionaire developer known for his litigious tendencies, died at the age of 92.

 Savills’ Woody Heller, who has known Solow since he was young, said the developer repeatedly ignored warnings that the designs of his buildings wouldn’t sit well with the market.
 For example, the travertine façade on 9 West 57th Street blocked the view of the buildings’ corner offices, a feature some speculated would stifle leasing.

 “Sheldon was an amazing man for many many reasons.
 He was a man with a clear vision, he was a man who bucked the trends and challenged the industry norms,” Heller said.
 He added that Solow repeatedly proved the market wrong.
 “Very few developers accomplish that several times.”

-One of his most recent projects was an all-black condo tower at 685 First Avenue, which was designed by Richard Meier and Partners Architects.
+One of his most recent projects was an all-black residential tower at 685 First Avenue, which was designed by Richard Meier and Partners Architects.

 “I am proud to have worked with Sheldon on many great projects, some that literally changed the skyline of New York, but more than that, he was a close, personal friend,” Meier said in a statement.
 “Sheldon was a visionary and the consummate professional with a relentless attention to detail.”

 Solow was also famously lawsuit-happy, having reportedly brought more than 200 cases against opponents throughout his career.
 In 1975, he sued Avon, at the time the anchor tenant of the West 57th Street skyscraper, for referring to the property as the “Avon Building” without paying for naming rights.